Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/articulations/index.rst

 .. image:: images/articulations-1.png

-(The example comes from Haydn's piano sonata number 42, Hob.
+(The example is based on Haydn's piano sonata number 42, Hob.
 XVI/27.)

 Attaching articulations to many notes and chords at once